 **Some of you refer to this as the “finish” but let’s be honest.
 Don’t we all just want to know if it burns good?

-Would love to hear your thoughts on this release if you’ve had a chance to try it.
+I would love to hear your thoughts on this release if you’ve had a chance to try it.
 Let us know what you think in the comments section.